 Facility Forum Magazine

-The SPRING 2019 issue is available on a fully interactive platform optimized for mobile reading.
+The SUMMER 2019 issue is available on a fully interactive platform optimized for mobile reading.
 That means whether you are at your desk or on the go, your magazine is easy to access and even more comfortable to read.
 The new reading view makes reading easy with scrolling articles that automatically adjust to display content legibly on your screen.
 This reader-friendly view also guarantees you don’t ever have to strain your eyes looking at magnified images.

 Stand out with Facility FORUM magazine!
 Promote your company’s products and services to 100% of ORFA members.
 To view your advertising options click here.